pylnata/recipies-app/README.md

 This simple project was developed by me in order to polish React Hooks usage, including creation of  custom hooks.
 Also I use redux-observable, that I found really helpful here.

+And also this project covered partially with unit tests.
+I found a solution to test functional components with hooks using jest.shallow and mocking hooks.

+You could find example here https://gist.github.com/pylnata/43821fb253557254afcbee0288e97640

 In this project I use only functional components and React Hooks (almost all existed).

 Used: